iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/alignment_creation.png" width="500"/>
 </div>

 What we see above is that the primary mechanism through which the weights get updated during training is by adding “shades” of the data.
 Therefore it’s natural to assume the alignment would increase on the same sample.
-The issue with this assumption is that in most training workflows we rarely iterate over the same data and also we sometimes apply augmentations to it, like adding noise.
+The issue with this assumption is that in most training jobs we rarely iterate over the same data and also we sometimes apply augmentations to it, like adding noise.
 Once again we can look at what the math in the previous example would look like if we decided to add some noise to x:

 <div align="center">
   <img src="/assets/alignments/impact_of_noise_on_alignment.png" width="700"/>